JoeBawn/-DevOps-Course-Starter/README.md

 Then generate an API key and token by following the instructions here - https://trello.com/app-key Store these credentials in the `.env` file to keep secure.

+## Identify Board ID and list names

+You will need to identify the Board ID.
+See the following url for details on how to find this: https://developer.atlassian.com/cloud/trello/rest/api-group-boards/#api-boards-id-memberships-get

+You will also need to get the lists on the board.
+See the following url for details on how to find this: https://developer.atlassian.com/cloud/trello/rest/api-group-boards/#api-boards-id-lists-get